Updated June 21, 2026: metformin for longevity, TAME status, no validated anti-aging dosage, B12, muscle risks and medical supervision.

 In September 2024, a Chinese team published in Cell a 40-month study with cynomolgus monkeys (Yang et al., PMID: 39270656).
 They administered metformin at 20 mg/kg/day and evaluated 68 biological parameters.
 The results were striking:

-However, the study has important limitations: the monkeys were obese and possibly diabetic (no baseline glucose data was published), there was no pre-study health data, and the epigenetic clock was validated on a small sample.
-Coleen Murphy, a longevity researcher at Princeton, summarized it in an interview: "Everyone in the longevity field takes metformin," but the evidence in healthy humans remains insufficient.
+However, the study has important limitations: the monkeys were obese and possibly diabetic (no baseline glucose data was published), there was no pre-study health data, only males were studied, and the epigenetic clock was validated on a small sample.
+It is an interesting preclinical result, not proof that a healthy person should take metformin.

 Preclinical verdict: the primate study is the most solid to date in animal models close to humans, but it does not demonstrate efficacy in healthy people.
 It is a reason to keep researching, not to self-medicate.